a5x/BO2-Zombies-Mod-Menu-PS4/README.md

  UnlockMenuV2.5 Zombies – Free BO2 PS4 GSC Menu

 **bugs reported:**
-Q:crash at the end game after modifying my stats
+- Q:crash at the end game after modifying my stats
-R: if you have an stats with 1.003+32 like thats and you add Another 1B on it when you try to save your modded stats the game auto kick you and don’t save your edited stats

-kills stats and revives stats if you put over 5M stats you are auto kicked at the end game (for versus stats)
+- R: This crash happen when you put over 5M kills in versus stats in one match and same for revives stats in versus stats

 [Multiplayer Version](https://github.com/a5x/BO2-Multiplayer-Mod-Menu-PS4-OpenSource/)